cc-dev-65535/mkdocs/docs/code-snippets.md

 		"description": "make numeric indexes for a list"
     }
 ```
 In this format, *prefix* is the specific text that will trigger the IntelliSense shortcut menu where you can select your snippet, *body* is what will be inserted if the user clicks the snippet shortcut in the IntelliSense shortcut menu, and *description* is what is displayed alongside the snippet in the IntelliSense shortcut menu.
-You should also give your snippet a title (e.g., "enumerate list" in this example) that is displayed in the IntelliSense shortcut menu.
+You must also give your snippet a *title* (e.g., "enumerate list" in this example) that is displayed in the IntelliSense shortcut menu.

 4\. *Fill out* the *prefix* value with your desired trigger words for the snippet.
 ```